Start Your Indiana LLC in just a Few Minutes

 Changing your Registered Agent

-Once you have chosen your registered agent, it is possible to change the person or corporation representing your LLC Indiana.
+Once you have chosen your registered agent for the service of process, it is possible to change the person or corporation representing your LLC Indiana.
 Simply go to the Indiana Secretary of State website and complete the form titled, “Registered Agent or Address Change.”
-There is no fee for changing Registered Agents in the state of Indiana.
+There is no fee for changing registered agents in the state of Indiana.

-You can also choose to file your Articles of Organization by mail.
+You can also choose to file your Articles of Organization by mail to the Secretary of State Business Services Division.
+Your check or money order will be made out to the Secretary of State for the requiree state filing fees.
 To file by mail, go to the Indiana Secretary of State website and download the PDF, located under the section titled, “Limited Liability Companies – Domestic.”
 Forms should be completed and mailed to:

 Secretary of State Business Services Division